OpenMS/pyopenms-docs/docs/source/peptides_proteins.rst

     Arginine : 174.1116764466

 The N- and C-Terminus as well as the residues themself can be modified.
-The example below shows how to check fo such modifications.
+The example below shows how to check for such modifications.

 .. code-block:: python
     :linenos: